 Other Frank Lloyd Wright-designed buildings in the Racine area are the Hardy House (private residence; not open for tours) at 1319 S. Main St., and the Johnson Foundation's Wingspread Conference Center.

 Wingspread, 33 E. Four Mile Road in the Village of Wind Point, was the home of H.F.
 Johnson and family.
 One of the largest Wright-designed private homes (14,000 square feet), it is now serves as an international educational conference facility.
-The property is available for tours by reservation.
+The property is available for tours, by reservation, Wednesday through Sunday.
 Click HERE or call 262-260-2154 for tour information.